 China Tariffs are hurting competitors, helping GWR gain market share in the U.S.

-The United States has been implementing significant changes to its trade policy, specifically with China.
+The United States implemented significant changes to its trade policy, specifically with China.
 First it was a tariff on a number of goods imported from China that accounted for around $50 billion.
-Earlier this summer the United States announced an additional round of tariff hikes on imports from China.
-Yesterday President Trump announced new tariffs on $200 billion of additional Chinese goods, with the import tax rising to 10% next week, and 25% by near end.
-HS Tariff Cod 8708.21.00 – safety seat belts – is included in this list of affected Chinese goods.
+Then the United States announced an additional round of tariff hikes on imports from China.
+Finally, President Trump announced new tariffs on $200 billion of additional Chinese goods, with the import tax rising first to 10%, and then 25%.
+HS Tariff Code 8708.21.00 – safety seat belts – is included in this list of affected Chinese goods.

-This is good news for GWR Safety Systems.
-Because our competitors source most of their product offerings from China and Asia, the increase from 2.5% to 25% will be a direct hit to their bottom line, and as a result they are raising prices.
-Because GWR is not dependent on China for it’s supply chain, we are unaffected and we are not raising our prices.
-In fact we continue to work to lower prices for many of our customers.
-We welcome the new customers that have come to us as a result of these price increases, and with our continued growth we continue to gain efficiencies of scale that help keep our prices low and better service our customers.
+There are only a few actual seat belt manufacturers, and we are the only one in the U.S. that does not source from Asia.
+Because our competitors source most of their product offerings from China and Asia, the increase from 2.5% to 25% has been a direct hit to their bottom line, and as a result they have raised prices.
+Because GWR is not dependent on China for its supply chain, this is good news for us.
+We continue to offer competitive prices to all of our customers.
+We welcome the new customers that have come to us as a result of our competitor price increases, and with we continue to offer the best products and service in our industry.
+Thanks for your continued support!